-The Credit Committee is responsible for considering and approving credit applications within delegated limits of authority and is composed of a number of Chief Officers.
+The Credit Committee is responsible for considering and approving credit applications within delegated limits of authority and is composed of a number of Chief Officers and senior officers.
 The Chief Executive Officer chairs this Committee and a Secretary is appointed by the Committee.